Bank*

 Through a thorough examination of the current system, several key issues have emerged:

-Tracking and identification of guided sales on-site are complicated, opening opportunities for inefficiencies and misuse
+Tracking and identification of assisted sales on-site are complicated, creating opportunities for inefficiencies and bad practices.

 Model Value Proposition